CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ### Metadata Picking

-*Picking* refers to the act of selecting a feature (e.g., selecting by mouse click), and querying it for information.
+*Picking* refers to the act of selecting a feature (e.g., selecting by mouse click) and querying it for information.
 Typically, picking is used to access the metadata of a particular feature.

-in Cesium for Unreal v2.0.0, metadata picking can be easily implemented using a new Blueprint library.
+in Cesium for Unreal v2.0, metadata picking can be easily implemented using a new Blueprint library.
 Using **"Line Trace By Channel"**, trace a line into the scene upon mouse click.
 Then, retrieve the **"Hit Component"** and **"Face Index"** from the resulting hit.

 ![Break the hit result of a Line Trace By Channel](Images/breakHitResult.jpeg)